 Last weekend, I summited Southern California’s hardest hike, Iron Mountain via Heaton Flats in the San Gabriel Mountains.
 This is a hike that I’ve avoided for years because I knew it would be a sufferfest… so why now?
 After two unsuccessful summit hikes recently, I felt like I needed a win… not just any win, but a physical challenge… you know what I mean?

 The previous weekend, I attempted C2C and was 3 miles shy of the summit when we had to turn around due to a late start, lack of time, and early tram closure.
 The weekend before that, I attempted Mt.
 Whitney and turned around at the beginning of the switchbacks because it was too cold and one of my feet was numb.
 I’ve also been up there numerous times and just wasn’t feeling it.
-C2C is a harder/longer trail but Iron Mountain takes the cake on being SoCal’s hardest hike as there are many easier trail options to get up to San Jacinto Peak… as opposed to Iron Mtn, there’s only this one trail.
+C2C (Cactus to Clouds) is a harder and longer trail but Iron Mountain takes the cake on being SoCal’s hardest hike for one reason: there are many easier trail options to get up to San Jacinto Peak, as opposed to Iron Mountain where there’s only this one trail.

 I’ve attempted Iron Mountain via Heaton Flats twice in the recent past: